 - Be aware that in the Bloomington area, due to the nature of the local job market, CNAs can sometimes more easily garner direct patient care hours on a paid or voluntary basis than EMTs, usually at area nursing homes or long-term care facilities.
 EMTs can sometimes garner direct patient care experience through the local Volunteers in Medicine clinic (see entry above), though these opportunities are more difficult to come by.

 - In addition, many PA programs expect applicants to count only those EMT hours spent administering actual direct patient care, and will not count the hours spent waiting for a call.
 (If you work as an EMT, log both your total hours, and the actual time spent with patients, as two separate numbers.)

 - Those who will be working as an EMT in a larger, busier city often have plenty of opportunities to accumulate direct patient care experience.
 EMTs and those with first aid certification can also volunteer for IC EMS (see entry below).

 - Personal preference is also important in terms of choosing what sort of patient care experiences you would prefer, but bear the latter points in mind if you are thinking of earning your CNA or EMT.
 Many students earn one certification or the other.

-- IC EMS (Indiana Collegiate Emergency Medical Service) - Indiana University Bloomington's student-run emergency medical service (voluntary; IC EMS offers CPR and first aid training, or you can garner first aid certification by taking HPER-H 160 First Aid and Emergency Care, or through the American Red Cross or another provider).
+- IC EMS (Indiana Collegiate Emergency Medical Service) - Indiana University Bloomington's student-run emergency medical service (voluntary; IC EMS offers CPR and first aid training, or you can garner first aid certification by taking SPH-H 160 First Aid and Emergency Care, or through the American Red Cross or another provider).

 - Working for Home Instead Senior Care, Bloomington.
 Paid part time positions are sometimes available, in which care givers provide in-home senior care and elderly home companionship.
 Training is provided, and hours are flexible according to student schedules.